cdelker/schemdraw/docs/gallery/gallery.rst

 Logic Gates
 -----------

-Logic gate definitions are in the :py:mod:`SchemDraw.logic` module.
+Logic gate definitions are in the :py:mod:`schemdraw.logic` module.
 Here it was imported with

 .. code-block:: python

-    import SchemDraw.logic as l
+    import schemdraw.logic as l

 Half Adder